-Parkinson’s disease (PD) is one of the most complicated diagnoses that Physical Therapists and Occupational Therapists treat due to its wide variety of clinical presentations and lack of standardization of care.
+LSVT is an evidence-based treatment for Parkinson’s disease (PD).
+PD is one of the most complicated diagnoses that rehabilitation professionals treat due to its wide variety of clinical presentations and lack of standardized care.

 The typical approach is to treat each impairment individually, but this can be a slow process with seemingly endless visits.
 This approach can make documentation for reimbursement difficult, since it requires treatment of multiple body parts and systems on a long-term basis.